-Democracy and warfare are the two sides of the same coin.
-The Western nations were the first to develop the militaristic and naval capacity for making conquests in all parts of the world because they were the first to develop a democratic system.
-In the last two thousand five hundred years some of the greatest wars have been fought by the Western democracies (republics)—and not by the Western aristocratic (statist) states.
-In fact, in a direct contest, the Western democracies have often prevailed over the Western aristocratic states.
+Democratic nations are warlike.
+The Western nations were the first to develop the military strength to make conquests in all parts of the world because they were the first to develop the democratic model for governing their society.
+In the last 2500 years some of the bloodiest wars have been fought by the Western democracies (republics), not by the Western aristocratic (statist) states.
+In most direct contests, the Western democracies have prevailed over the Western aristocratic states.

 The democratic nations are seldom peaceful, compassionate, and reasonable.
-They are, in many instances, highly militaristic, aggressive, and ruthless—they are the ultimate experts at fighting pitched battles and conducting wholesale massacres.
+They are highly militaristic, aggressive, and brutal.